-Summertime is officially here and many Sandy Spring businesses have reopened for guests!
+As 2020 winds down, many Sandy Spring businesses have reopened for guests.
 Visitors can enjoy al fresco dining, classic family films, trips down the Chattahoochee River, and more.
 Here is a rundown on what attractions are open in Sandy Springs:

 City of Sandy Springs Parks are open to the public and most amenities such as playgrounds and the Morgan Falls Dog Park are now open.
 However, some services such as event rentals may not be able available until later in the summer.